Jobless benefits undercut businesses as Democrats’ ‘automatic stabilizers’ keep people at home

 Leading Senate Democrats, including Finance Committee Chairman Ron Wyden of Oregon and Sen. Elizabeth Warren of Massachusetts, have been pushing Mr. Biden to support recurring direct payments and automatic unemployment extensions tied to economic conditions.

-“Families should not be at the mercy of constantly shifting legislative timelines and ad hoc

-solutions,” they said in a recent letter to the president.
+“Families should not be at the mercy of constantly shifting legislative timelines and ad hoc solutions,” they said in a recent letter to the president.
 “Automatic stabilizers will give families certainty that more relief is coming, allowing them to make the best decisions about how to spend their relief payments as they receive them.”

-White House press secretary Jen Psaki deferred to Congress when asked about the possibility of another round of direct payments.
+White House press secretary Jen Psaki deferred to Congress when asked about another round of direct payments.

 “We’ll see what members of Congress propose, but those are not free,” Ms. Psaki said.

-Mr. Wyden, along with Senate Majority Leader Charles E. Schumer of New York and Sen. Chris Van Hollen of Maryland, had pushed legislation last year that would have extended what was then a $600-per-week boost in benefits until a state’s three-month average unemployment rate fell below 11%.
+Mr. Wyden, with Senate Majority Leader Charles E. Schumer of New York and Sen. Chris Van Hollen of Maryland, pushed legislation last year that would have extended what was a $600-per-week boost in benefits until a state’s three-month average unemployment rate fell below 11%.

-The benefits would gradually ratchet down based on economic conditions and states would need to see an extended period of unemployment below 6% before residents were fully cut off from the federal boost.
+The benefits would ratchet down based on economic conditions, and states would need to show an extended period of unemployment below 6% before residents were fully cut off from the federal boost.

-Factors such as virus fears and school closures could be partly responsible for the disconnect between high levels of unemployment in some areas and companies saying they can’t find workers, said Federal Reserve Chairman Jerome Powell.
+Factors such as virus fears and school closures could be partly responsible for the disconnect between high levels of unemployment in some areas and a dearth of workers, said Federal Reserve Chairman Jerome Powell.

 “Clearly there’s something going on out there, as many companies are reporting labor shortages,” Mr. Powell said last week.
 “We don’t see wages moving up yet, and presumably we would see that in a really tight labor market.”